AlexisFerrandis/FerrandisAlexis_P2_09092021/README.md

 ## Technologies

-The development will have to be done in  HTML and CSS only.
+The development will have to be done in  HTML and CSS only, no JavaScript.

 ## Preview